LK00100100/advent-2022/README.md

-# advent2022
+# advent-of-code
 by LK00100100

-My "Advent of Code 2022" solutions
+My "Advent of Code" solutions for
+- 2022
+- 2023

 ## Instructions